emtneutrino/races/README.md

 QUICK GUIDE FOR RACE CREATORS
 -----------------------------
 Type `/races edit` until you see the message 'Editing started'.
 Add waypoints in the order desired.
 Type `/races edit` again to stop editing.
 You should see the message 'Editing stopped'.
 Save the race if you want by typing `/races save myrace`.
 Register your race by typing `/races register`.
-Your location will become the registration point.
-A green registration point will appear in the map and a green checkpoint will appear in the world at your location.
-All players will see this registration point.
-Racers who want to join, maybe including yourself, need to go close to the registration point until prompted to join.
+At the starting waypoint of the race, a green blip will appear in the map and a green checkpoint will appear in the world.
+All players will see the starting waypoint of the race.
+Racers who want to join, maybe including yourself, need to get close to the starting waypoint until prompted to join.
 Once prompted to join, press 'E' or right DPAD to join.
 Once people have joined, you can start the race by typing `/races start`.

 QUICK GUIDE FOR RACING
 ----------------------
-Look for green registration points on the map.
+Look for green blips on the map.
 There will be a corresponding green checkpoint in the world.
-Get close to the registration point until you are prompted to join.
+Get close to the starting waypoint until you are prompted to join.
 Press 'E' or right DPAD to join.
 The person who registered the race will be the one to start the race.
 Once they start the race, your vehicle will be frozen until the start delay has expired and the race has officially begun.
 Follow the checkpoints until the finish.
 The results of the race will be broadcast to all racers who joined.
 If you want to see the results again, type `/races results`.

 COMMAND DETAILS
 ---------------